 Without an immune system, we would have no way to fight harmful invaders that enter our bodies from the outside or harmful changes that occur inside our bodies.

-The immune system can be activated by a lot of different things that the body doesn’t recognize as its own.
+Many different things can activate the immune system the body doesn’t recognize as its own.
 These are called antigens.
 Examples of antigens include the proteins on the surfaces of bacteria, fungi, parasites, and viruses.
 When these antigens attach to special receptors on the immune cells (immune system cells), a whole series of processes are triggered in the body.
-Once the body has come into contact with a disease-causing germ for the first time, it usually stores information about the germ and how to fight it.
-Then, if it comes into contact with the germ again, it recognizes the germ straight away and can start fighting it faster.
+Once the body has come into contact with a disease-causing germ for the first time, it usually stores information about the embryo and how to fight it.
+Then, if it comes into contact with the germ again, it recognizes it immediately and can start fighting it faster.

-In other words, having a strong immune system will help your body heal fast and will also protect and prevent your body from getting ill.
+In other words, a robust immune system will help your body heal fast and protect and prevent your body from getting ill.

-Many preclinical and clinical studies suggest that Raw Living Spirulina (and its major active compound phycocyanin) has immunomodulatory activities.
-We know that phycocyanin and β-carotene are important active ingredients in Raw Living Spirulina and that they contribute to their immunomodulatory properties.
+Many preclinical and clinical studies suggest that Raw Living Spirulina (its primary active compound, phycocyanin) has immunomodulatory activities.
+We know that phycocyanin and β-carotene are essential active ingredients in Raw Living Spirulina and contribute to their immunomodulatory properties.

-Dysfunctional immunity causes many diseases in humans, including atherosclerosis, cardiac hypertrophy, heart failure, and hypertension.
-Thus, the immunomodulatory activities of Raw Living Spirulina may play an important role in human health.
+Dysfunctional immunity causes many human diseases, including atherosclerosis, cardiac hypertrophy, heart failure, and hypertension.
+Thus, the immunomodulatory activities of Raw Living Spirulina may play an essential role in human health.

-According to Qureshi and Ali 1996; Mao et al. 2000; Gad et al. 2011; Khan et al. 2005, studies were done on animals show that Spirulina is a powerful stimulator of the immune system.
+According to Qureshi and Ali 1996; Mao et al. 2000; Gad et al. 2011; Khan et al. 2005, studies on animals show that Spirulina is a potent immune system stimulator.

-Spirulina also affects the immune response in healthy, elderly male, and female human subjects.
-Spirulina supplementation resulted in a significant rise in plasma IL-2 concentrations in both male and female subjects, along with a marked reduction in IL-6 concentrations (Park et al. 2008.)
+Spirulina also affects the immune response in healthy, elderly male and female subjects.
+Spirulina supplementation resulted in a significant rise in plasma IL-2 concentrations in both male and female subjects and a marked reduction in IL-6 concentrations (Park et al. 2008.)

 Anemia and immunosenescence are common in older subjects.
-A working group led by Dr. Gershwin (Selmi et al. 2011) suspected that Spirulina might ameliorate anemia and immunosenescence in senior citizens.
+A working group led by Dr. Gershwin (Selmi et al. 2011) suspected Spirulina might ameliorate anemia and immunosenescence in senior citizens.
 Therefore, they treated volunteers (>50 years old) with Spirulina for 12 weeks.
-They found that the levels of corpuscular hemoglobin had increased in both sexes after this time.
-Moreover, the majority of subjects showed an increased indoleamine 2,3-dioxygenase enzyme activity, a sign of immune function, along with an increased white blood cell count, after 6 and 12 weeks of Spirulina supplementation respectively.
-Thus, Spirulina appears to ameliorate anemia and immunosenescence in older subjects.
+They found that the corpuscular hemoglobin levels had increased in both sexes after this time.
+Moreover, most subjects showed an increased indoleamine 2,3-dioxygenase enzyme activity, a sign of immune function, and increased white blood cell count after 6 and 12 weeks of Spirulina supplementation, respectively.
+Thus, Spirulina appears to alleviate anemia and immunosenescence in older subjects.

 Woon et al. 2013 investigated the Spirulina that was grown in deep seawater.
-The objective of this study was to investigate the potential of using deep-sea water to enhance the anticancer and immunomodulatory activities of Spirulina.
+This study examined the potential of deep-sea water to enhance Spirulina’s anticancer and immunomodulatory activities.
 Finally, Spirulina grown in deep seawater resulted in high anticancer activities because of the significantly high β-Carotene and ascorbic acid contents.

 Raw Living Spirulina

-Very often we are asked what kind of water do we use to grow Raw Living Spirulina.
-Our water source originates from the center Floridian Aquifer which is sandwiched between the surface aquifer and the ultra-deepwater by different subterranean layers and is accessed from between 400 and 800 feet below the surface.
+We are often asked what kind of water we use to grow Raw Living Spirulina.
+Our water source originates from the northern Floridian Aquifer, which is sandwiched between the surface aquifer and the ultra-deepwater by different subterranean layers and accessed from between 400 and 800 feet below the surface.
 It naturally rises to the surface on the farm under high pressure.
-It is also highly mineralized making it ideal for Spirulina and the subsequent nutritional value.
-Vero Beach is known to have some of the best water in Florida which is another reason why we chose this location.
+It is also highly mineralized, making it ideal for Spirulina and its subsequent nutritional value.
+Vero Beach is known to have some of the best water in Florida, which is another reason why we chose this location.
 Our water also does not contain chlorine, fluoride, or harsh chemicals found in municipal water systems.

 In conclusion, research continues to uncover more and more potential benefits of Spirulina.
-Very clearly studies have shown that adding Spirulina to your routine could strengthen your immune system.
+Studies have shown that adding Spirulina to your routine could strengthen your immune system.

-In today’s world where we are constantly being bombarded by new viruses like Corona, it is now vital that we protect ourselves by building a stronger immune system.
-The immune system is our military which needs constant support.
-Raw Living Spirulina can be one of the most important natural weapons to fight against such foreign invaders.
+In today’s world, where new viruses like Corona are constantly bombarding us, it is now vital that we protect ourselves by building a more robust immune system.
+The immune system is our military, which needs constant support.
+Raw Living Spirulina can be one of the most essential natural weapons to fight against such foreign invaders.